 You’ve probably heard about cash loans online in the press or online.
 Also known as payday loans, they can be handy when you need cash quickly, but what exactly are they, how do they work, and, more importantly, what could they offer you?

-At their most basic, quick cash loans are short-term, high-interest loans for a small amount of cash that can be applied for, processed and approved quickly so you have the money at your disposal in a very short timeframe – sometimes in as little as 24 hours.
+At their most basic, cash loans are short-term, high-interest loans for a small amount of cash that can be applied for, processed and approved quickly so you have the money at your disposal in a very short timeframe – sometimes in as little as 24 hours.

-Make no mistake, these payday cash loans are an expensive way to borrow money, but they can also be very handy.
+Make no mistake, these cash loans are an expensive way to borrow money, but they can also be very handy.
 What’s more, since you only borrow the money for a short period of time, then the interest payments can be less than what you would think, given the high APRs attached to this form of borrowing.

 Essentially, these unsecured cash loans have been created by lenders to fill a very specific gap in the market, to tide people over with small amounts of cash at the end of the month until payday (although, increasingly, some of these cash loans are been offered for longer terms – up to as much as three months).